intelligent-machine-learning/dlrover/docs/design/unified-mpmd-control-proposal.md

 and complex AI computation topologies.
 This general solution is expected to support and cover all deep learning scenarios in the future.

-Notice: 'reinforcement learning' will be abbreviated as 'RL' in the following text.

 ## What's the Difference

-To give users' a better understanding of the following discussion, we will first introduce how RL training computation differs from the training computation in the existing implementations (Pre-Train and SFT).In a single
+To give users' a better understanding of the following discussion, we will first introduce how RL training computation differs from the training computation in the existing implementations (Pre-Train and SFT).

-sentence:
+In short:
 > it has evolved from a single computation group to a
 > multi-role computation graph.
 >